JaumeForcada/Antarctic-fur-seal-IUCN-Assessment-2025/documentation/README.md

 # Antarctic fur seal IUCN Assessment for 2025

 Description of main analysis methods and R scripts required to carry out the IUCN assessment for the species as of 2025.
-It heavily relies on latest data for all four recognised subpopulations, South Georgia, Bouvetøya, South Shetland Islands, and East Antarctica.
+It is based on latest data for all four recognised subpopulations, South Georgia, Bouvetøya, South Shetland Islands, and East Antarctica.

 ## Description